 This difference in words is due to the influence of the Anglo-Saxons in England.
 Originally a Germanic tribe, the Anglo-Saxons had a springtime fertility goddess named “Eostre,” for which they had a celebration around the same time as Passover.
-That’s how English speakers ended up calling it Easter Sunday and Germans call it Oster Sonntag, when everyone else calls it a variation of Pascha.
+That’s how English speakers ended up calling it Easter Sunday and Germans call it Oster Sonntag, when everyone else around the world calls it a variation of Pascha.

 The Origin of Passover

 We read in Exodus 12 that God sent the tenth and final plague to smite the firstborn of Egypt.
 The Israelites were told to sacrifice a lamb and cover their doorframes with its blood, so that the Angel of Death would “pass over” the homes of the Jewish people in Egypt and not slay the firstborn of Israel.
 Meanwhile, the death of Pharaoh’s firstborn son convinced him to release the Israelites from slavery.

 The Torah states that Jews are to remember the Passover in a seven-day feast: